Product Development

 Next sprint targets notification preferences, which user interviews identified as a source of confusion.
 We're also addressing technical debt in the authentication system that's been causing intermittent timeout issues.

-Narrative structure works best for executive updates where context matters more than granular detail, or when reporting on exploratory work that doesn't break into clean feature lists.
+The narrative format works best for executive updates where context matters more than granular detail, or when reporting on exploratory work that doesn't break into clean feature lists.

-Bulleted Structure
+Bulleted Format

 Example bulleted format: